Yuichi Matsumoto

 He was born in São Paulo, in 1980.
 He signed with the Yakult Swallows in 1999.
 Though initially ineligible to be part of the first-squad roster due to the cap on foreign players, he gained Japanese citizenship in 2004 and played with the first team with increasing regularity.

 Matsumoto represented the Brazil at the 1999 Pan American Games and at the 2002 Intercontinental Cup.
 At the 2013 World Baseball Classic, where Brazil qualified for the first time, he was named the team's captain.

-In 2022, he maneged the Swallows for a few games while the main maneger was recovering from Coronavirus.
+In 2022, he managed the Swallows for a few games while the main manager was recovering from COVID-19.

 In 2025, Matsumoto was appointed manager of the Brazil national baseball team for the 2026 World Baseball Classic qualifiers; he was the first native Brazilian manager to helm the team in WBC competition.
 Brazil defeated Germany in the qualifiers to clinch a spot in the main tournament in 2026.

 At end of 2025, he became head coach for Swallows.